 You could work in pre-sales giving technical details to customers to show how a piece of hardware or software meets their needs.
 Then there's the sales part, which involves negotiating an agreement.
 Finally, there's post-sales support, which involves solving problems and suggesting training.

-Technical knowledge can be helpful but it isn't essential and many companies consider candidates with relevant experience or a strong sales background.
+Technical knowledge can be helpful, but it isn't essential, as many companies consider candidates with relevant experience or a strong sales background.
 A related degree isn't always necessary but subjects with a high technical content or a business management component may be useful.

 IT technical support officer

 Your role is to manage the smooth running of computer systems, making sure users get the maximum benefit from them.
 This could involve installing and configuring computer systems, diagnosing hardware and software faults and solving technical and applications problems.
 Immediate results will be expected in most situations and you'll be under pressure to deal with problems quickly to ensure minimum down time for staff and customers.

 You may need to be on call and work extra hours to complete a job.

 Discover where IT technical support officer jobs can be found.

 Designing and delivering training programmes, you'll need an aptitude for technology and an up-to-date knowledge of common applications and systems.